 The first Mastership in the College was presented in 1923 to Dr. James M. Anders, who served the College as President for two terms.
 He was recognized for his extraordinary service to the College and for being one of the most outstanding internists and medical teachers of his day.

-ACP Bylaws state that Masters shall be Fellows who have been selected because of “personal character, positions of honor, contributions towards furthering the purposes of the ACP, eminence in practice or in medical research, or other attainments in science or in the art of medicine.”
-Masters must be highly accomplished individuals.
-Evidence of their achievements can come from many types of endeavors such as research, education, health care initiatives, volunteerism, and administrative positions.
+ACP Bylaws state that Masters shall be Fellows who have been selected because of “integrity, positions of honor, eminence in practice or in medical research, or other attainments in science or in the art of medicine.”
+Masters must be highly accomplished persons demonstrating eminence in practice, leadership, or in medical research.
+Evidence of their achievements can come from many types of endeavors such as notoriety within their field and/or ACP chapter, research, education, health care initiatives, volunteerism, and administrative positions.
 The Master must be distinguished by the excellence and significance of his or her contributions to the field of medicine.

 For Mastership, ACP involvement is expected, with rare exceptions.
 This may include, for example, service to the College in an official capacity, participation in chapter activities, and involvement in the development of College products and educational programs.